Kelsey Asbille: Career

 After gaining experience in community theatre, Asbille got her first television role in 2005 where she played the recurring role of Gigi Silveri on One Tree Hill at the age of 13 appearing on the show until 2009.

 In 2008, she guest starred on The Suite Life of Zack & Cody.
 She also co-starred in the Disney Channel original film Den Brother.

+Asbille at the 2011 Hollywood Style Awards.

-From 2010 to 2013, Asbille co-starred as Mikayla on Disney XD original series Pair of Kings.
+From 2010, Asbille played Mikayla on the Disney XD original series Pair of Kings.

 In 2012, Asbille had a small part in The Amazing Spider-Man, and was later cast in the feature film Run.

 In 2014, she was cast in the Fox drama Hieroglyph.
 However, the series was cancelled before it premiered.

 She co-starred in 2015 with Stefanie Scott in the music video for Hayley Kiyoko's song "Girls Like Girls", and appeared in the recurring role of Tracy Stewart on season five of Teen Wolf (the first ten episodes premiered on June 29, 2015, while the second half premiered on January 5, 2016).

 Personal life

-Asbille is of Chinese and British descent, and also claims to have Eastern Band Cherokee lineage.
-She told The New York Times that playing an Indigenous woman in Wind River was "in [her] blood".
-However, in response to an inquiry by actor-producer Sonny Skyhawk, the Eastern Band of Cherokee Indians issued a statement that Asbille was not an enrolled member and that the tribe had no documentation supporting that she was descended from the band.
+In 2017, The New York Times reported Asbille to be of Taiwanese, British, and Eastern Band Cherokee descent.
+She told the newspaper that playing an Indigenous woman in Wind River was "in [her] blood".
+Actor Adam Beach disputed her ancestry and casting in Yellowstone.
+In response to an inquiry by actor-producer Sonny Skyhawk, the Eastern Band of Cherokee Indians issued a statement that Asbille was not an enrolled member and that the tribe had no documentation supporting that she was descended from the band.